OpenNebula/docs/source/administration/sunstone_gui/sunstone.rst

 Considerations & Limitations
 ============================

-OpenNebula Sunstone supports Firefox (> 3.5) and Chrome browsers.
-Internet Explorer, Opera and others are not supported and may not work well.
+OpenNebula Sunstone supports Internet Explorer (>= 9), Firefox (> 3.5) and Chrome browsers.
+Oher browsers are not supported and may not work well.

+The upload option for files and images is limited to Firefox 4+ and Chrome 11+.

 Configuration
 =============